The second law of thermodynamics as a deterministic theorem for quantum spin systems: Conclusion

 \emph{Acknowledgements}

-I am greatly indebted to Bruno Nachtergaele, who provided me with two crucial elements of the proof of Theorem 4.1: his theorem (together with Sims and Young) on local approximations to automorphisms of local observables (Corollary 3.6), and Fannes' beautiful inequality Theorem ~\ref{th:3.6.3}.
+I am greatly indebted to Bruno Nachtergaele, who provided me with two crucial elements of the proof of Theorem 4.1: his theorem (together with Sims and Young) on local approximations to automorphisms of local observables, and Fannes' beautiful inequality.

-I also thank very heartily Heide Narnhofer for the very enjoyable collaborations (\cite{NarWre}, \cite{JNW}), as well as for several discussions leading to (her) Conjecture 1.
+I also thank very heartily Heide Narnhofer for the very enjoyable and instructive collaboration \cite{NarWre}.

-Many thanks also for Lawrence J. Landau for pointing out a (crucial!) error in the first manuscript, which was solved by the Nachtergaele-Sims-Young localization theorem.

-The present review owes very much to several people: Elliott Lieb, for his encouraging remarks on the related \cite{Wresz}, Derek Robinson for a correspondence in which he mentioned the property of affinity, Prof. D. Ruelle for his remarks referred to above and for asking the ``right questions'' in \cite{Ru}, Professor Oliver Penrose for correspondence on the Penrose-Gibbs theorem, and Geoffrey Sewell for helping me to formulate the time-arrow problem (~\ref{Remark 1.1}) in a most concise way.
+The present paper owes very much to several people: Elliott Lieb, for his encouraging remarks on the related \cite{Wresz}, Derek Robinson for a correspondence in which he mentioned the property of affinity, Prof. D. Ruelle for his encouraging remarks in correspondence and for asking the ``right questions'' in \cite{Ru}, Professor Oliver Penrose for correspondence on the Penrose-Gibbs theorem, and Geoffrey Sewell for helping me to formulate the time-arrow problem in a most concise way.